 - Distraction/flashblinding of pilots - This is a significant concern for aviation.
-FAA incident reports have risen from 384 in 2006 to roughly 3,500 in 2011 and 2012.
+FAA incident reports rose from 384 in 2006 to a peak of 7,703 in 2015.

 - Distraction/flashblinding of automobiles - This does not seem to be a significant problem.
 Motorist incidents are reported from time to time; one expert said he hears of “several media reports per year”.
-We have been unable to find any reports of deaths, injuries or property damage attributed to laser pointer misuse against motorists (compare to roughly 65,000,000 automobile accidents in the U.S., in the past 10 years).
-Some persons have said that perhaps there have been fatal accidents caused by aiming a laser at a car (thus there would be no report); however, the fact that we cannot find reports of less-than-fatal accidents causing injuries or property damage makes this unlikely.
+We are aware of one confirmed incident where a laser pointer aimed at a driver caused a three-car accident with body damage but no injury.
+We have not found any other reports of deaths, injuries or property damage attributed to laser pointer misuse against motorists (compare to roughly 65,000,000 automobile accidents in the U.S., in the past 10 years).
+Some persons have said that perhaps there have been fatal accidents caused by aiming a laser at a car (thus there would be no one alive to report the cause).
+However, the fact that we cannot find reports of less-than-fatal accidents causing injuries or property damage makes this unlikely.